October 26, 2018

-October 1974 – Alberta Environmental Conservation Authority produces an Interim Report on the Smoky River Basin of where McIntyre mines operates.
+In October, Alberta Environmental Conservation Authority produces an Interim Report on the Smoky River Basin of where McIntyre mines operates.
 According to the Report:

 The Environmental Conservation Authority conducts public hearings in regards to resource development in the Eastern Slopes.

-January 1973 – McIntyre Mines applies to Energy Resource Conservation Board (ERCB) for a permit to develop and operate an open pit coal mine designated as McIntyre Porcupine No.9 mine.
+In January, McIntyre Mines applies to Energy Resource Conservation Board (ERCB) for a permit to develop and operate an open pit coal mine designated as McIntyre Porcupine No.9 mine.
 No. 9 mine stated as having the best coking coal in Canada.

 At the proceedings, of the six interveners, 4 supported the application.
 The Alberta Fish and Game Association and St. Albert and District Fish and Game Association opposed the application on conservation grounds and claimed McIntyre Mines failed to provide adequate ecological background info.
 The groups filed an intervention with the Board.

 No.9 Mine would be situated on crown land and would be 12m2 in size of a north-westerly trending ridge, with the entire proposal would cover 290 acres.
 The area of No. 9 would range in elevation from 3350 feet in northeast corner of Sheep Creek to 5500 ft in central portion of area, and supports vegetation comprised primarily of lodge pole pine and black spruce with minor occurrence of black polar and willow.
 The No. 9 Mine is proposed to replace coal production from the existing No. 8 open pit mine whose reserves were expected to be exhausted in

 Exploration for coal begins within the McIntyre Mine area, including on Caw Ridge.